-What is meant by warehouse organization?
+What is warehouse organization?

 -

-Fixed storage system or fixed storage organization
+Fixed location system or fixed storage organization

 -